DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-degree-entry-requirements.md

 {{ appScreenshots({
   hideContents: true,
   items: [{
-      text: "Do you require a minimum degree classificaiton?",
+    id: "do-you-require-minimum-degree",
-      img: { src: "do-you-require-minimum-degree.png" }
+    text: "Do you require a minimum degree classificaiton?"
   }]
 }) }}

 If answering ‘yes’, a second question asks what the minimum degree classification is.
 Only 2:1, 2:2 or Third are given as options.